 Australia is at a turning point for introducing universal design (UD) features into all new housing.
 For almost twenty years advocacy groups have campaigned for homes to be accessible for everyone.
 That means current and future occupants as well as visitors.
 And you can add furniture deliveries and paramedics.
 Human rights, good economic sense and principles of inclusion are all wrapped up in well reasoned arguments.
-But will it be enough to persuade politicians to make the necessary changes to the National Construction Code?
+However, we are at a turning point now.

 An article in Designs 4 Living magazine gives a quick overview of why we are at a turning point.
 After years of campaigning the issue is finally on the political agenda.
 The housing industry is campaigning for the status quo to remain.
 So, in spite of hard economic evidence to support basic universal design features, it will be a political decision.